-The COVID-19 pandemic has created significant uncertainty regarding the operating environment for the remainder of 2020 and possibly longer, as the duration and future course of the pandemic cannot be predicted at this time.
+The COVID-19 pandemic has created significant uncertainty regarding the operating environment for the future, as the duration and course of the pandemic cannot be predicted at this time.
 A sustained period of weak economic conditions as a result of the pandemic would be detrimental to our businesses as it would negatively affect factors that are important to our operating performance, such as the level of client activity and creditworthiness of counterparties and borrowers.
 We are monitoring the ongoing developments related to the COVID-19 pandemic and will take further action as may be required by government authorities or that we determine are in the best interests of employees, clients and counterparties.
 For further information about the risks associated with the COVID-19 pandemic, see "Risk Factors" below.